 If you’d asked 10 years ago what I saw myself doing today, candy-making would never have occurred to me.
 Back then, I never really gave much thought to food at all, much less to candy.
 I passed the time going quietly off to work every day as a lab technician, not really knowing where I was steering my life other than toward a nice retirement at the end of a very long calendar.
-But when I wasn’t at work (and often when I was) I spent a lot of time wondering why all the hours and weeks and months and years leading up to retirement couldn’t feel a little more exciting.
+But when I wasn’t at work (and sometimes when I was) I often wondered why all the hours and weeks and months and years leading up to retirement couldn’t feel a little more exciting.
 A little less like being in auto-pilot.

 Then my mom passed away.
-I still went quietly off to work every day, but inside my head and heart, there was not a single quiet moment left.
-The only thing that seemed to turn down the constant internal noise was working in the kitchen—rolling pie dough, putting together a pot of soup, doing the very things my mom had loved doing best.
+I still went off to work every day, but inside my head and heart, there wasn’t much quietness anymore.
+Instead there was a constant internal noise and the only thing that seemed to turn down the volume was working in the kitchen—rolling pie dough, putting together a pot of soup, doing the very things my mom had loved doing best.
 Making food.
 I began to spend a lot more time in my kitchen.

 I spent a few months feeling more than a little lost.
 What do you do when you suddenly find yourself without a daily agenda?
-Or a regular cast of co-workers, or a steady paycheck?
+Or a regular group of co-workers, or a steady paycheck?
 I enrolled in South Seattle College’s Pastry and Baking Arts program.
 I was still spending a lot of time in the kitchen at home, and I knew I would enjoy going to school to learn about baking.
-I was actually torn between the culinary track and the baking, but since I had to pick one, I went with the subject I knew nothing about.
-I wasn’t sure if it would be the solution to any of my immediate problems, but I figured there was no better time for exploration.

 It turned out to be my Hogwarts.
 Every day was magic as we learned baking theory and then spent the next five hours in the kitchen putting theory to practice.
 I had two amazing chefs for teachers, and eager like-minded people to share the adventure.
 I was one happy Harry.
-I decided I wanted to make a living out of food.
+I decided my new direction in life would be centered around food.

 About halfway through the 18-month program, my financial situation at home changed unexpectedly and drastically.
-I regretted dropping out before getting to the sugar and chocolate module, but I could no longer justify spending my days going to school instead of working.
+I regretted dropping out before getting to the sugar and chocolate module, but I could no longer justify spending my days going to school instead of working and helping to earn income.
 I got a job as a pastry cook at a bakeshop in Seattle.

 In early October of 2016, I made the scary but exciting decision to start my own business.
 I spent all my time thinking about possible products and experimenting with recipes in the kitchen.
 There were so many things I loved making and baking.
 What to focus on?
 I wanted something I could pour my personality into.
 Something that would let me be the big kid I am.
 Something that would be all about celebrating innocence and embracing the simple joys and old-fashioned values I love so much.

 I decided on a candy business.
-It would be called Little Dipper Confections, and I would offer hand-crafted candies made always with the proper amounts of time, attention, love, and care.
+It would be called Little Dipper Confections, and I would offer handcrafted specialty chocolates made always with the proper amounts of time, attention, love, and care.
 There’s been no looking back since.